×

 • Class 2 : Gases (compressed, liquefied or dissolved under pressure, such as aerosols or oxygen cylinders).

-• Class 3 : Flammable liquids (e.g. paints, varnishes, gasoline, alcohols).
+• Class 3 : Flammable liquids (e.g., paints, varnishes, gasoline, alcohols).

-• Class 4.1 : Flammable solids.
+• Class 4.1 : Flammable solid materials.

 • Class 4.2 : Substances liable to spontaneous combustion.